• Skip to content

 Luis Diaz

 Luis Diaz supervises and examines at PhD level and is available for supervision on topics related to housing, spatial form, movement and promenades in architectural and urban space, and architectural semiotics and structuralism.
 Topics can span the range of scales from interior space to architecture and urban landscapes.
-Diaz is currently supervising a PhD on the historical and contemporary use of the figure ground in urban design and another (at the Oslo School of Architecture) on the role of community engagement in listed brutalist housing estates.
+Diaz supervised a PhD completion on the historical and contemporary use of the figure ground in urban design and another completion (at the Oslo School of Architecture) on the role of community engagement in listed brutalist housing estates.
 Current research areas focus on movement and circulation patterns in housing estates, post-war social and council housing, and everyday experiences of housing.

 Profile photo for Anuschka Kutz